If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 What’s a debt consolidation loan?

-It is a way of consolidating all of your debts into a single loan with one monthly payment.
-You can do this by taking out a second mortgage or a home equity line of credit.
-Or, you might take out a personal debt consolidation loan from a bank or finance company.
+This kind of loan consolidates all your debts into a single loan with one monthly payment.
+Ways to do this include taking out a second mortgage or a home equity line of credit.
+Or you might take out a personal debt consolidation loan from a bank or finance company.

 Some of these loans require you to put up your home as collateral.
 If you can’t make the payments — or if your payments are late — you could lose your home.
 Most consolidation loans have costs.
 In addition to interest, you may have to pay “points,” with one point equal to one percent of the amount you borrow.
 It can be an expensive way to get money, so do some calculations to see if it’s worth it to you.